 Cases of interstitial lung disease, some resulting in death, have

-treatment and/or corticosteroids, and/or antibiotics.
+treatment with corticosteroids and/or antibiotics.

-bloody stools and/or acute abdomen promptly.
+bloody stools, diarrhea, and/or acute abdomen.

-Due to abnormal wound healing, use Torisel with caution in the
+Due to abnormal wound healing, use TORISEL with caution in the

 Patients with central nervous system tumors (primary CNS tumor or

 metastases) and/or receiving anticoagulation therapy may be at an